 Perhaps one of the most important lessons from the findings above is that the religiosity of a society is not simply determined by sociological factors.
 Government policy can play an important role in shaping the religiosity of a nation.
 Policies aimed at regulating the activities of religious organizations — from tax laws to zoning regulations — have important effects on the firms that supply religious goods and services.
 Many of these policies are designed consciously to promote or inhibit religious practice.
 Alternatively, welfare policy has been shown here to unintentionally affect the demand for religious services, likely over the course of generations.
 And, finally, since an extensive welfare state is considered by many to be a hallmark of modernized societies, the microfoundational analysis presented above provides a way of incorporating a component part of the secularization thesis (which relies heavily on notions of modernization) into the religious economy perspective.

 The funny thing is that when I talk to most Christians about this, especially non-Americans, they simply don’t have the knowledge of economics to understand how big government affects liberty, prosperity and security.
-Few of my international friends read people like F.A.
-Hayek and Thomas Sowell, and there are not that many people reading them here at home, either.
-Maybe we should be, though.
+There is no one reading F.A.
+Hayek and Thomas Sowell in Europe, and there are not that many people reading them here at home either.